Community organizers share struggles and successes in reducing gas-powered leafblower noise

 Cary (12:32):

-Do you have any data on any notable measurable difference, for example, in Washington DC, which is, I would imagine most of the time, it’s a dense city before and after the, I think there were legislative changes in Washington DC.
+Do you have any data on any notable measurable difference, for example, in Washington DC, which is, I would imagine most of the time, it’s a dense city, before and after?
+I think there were legislative changes in Washington DC.
 Correct?
 But then followed by months of pandemic, probably.
 So perhaps that isn’t the best measure because there was a lockdown period where everything got quieter.
 Although where I live, it did not stop the leaf blowers.

 Jamie Banks (13:03):